-- Masculine Lines, Feminine Curves: Accentuated in the "How to draw GastroPhobia" filler strips.
-Notably, when Pepsia transitions, she is drawn slightly curvier and rounder than she was when she was her short, stocky, masculine presenting self in the previous volumes.
+- Masculine Lines, Feminine Curves: Accentuated in the "How to draw GastroPhobia" filler strip.
+Notably, when Pepsia transitions,she changes her wardrobe to make her look slightly curvier and rounder than she was when she was her short, stocky, masculine presenting self in the previous volumes.

 - Meaningful Name:

 - The ghost Pneuma's name means "spirit" in Greek.